sveinpg/build-your-own-react/README.md

 :bulb: To merge objects you can either use `Object.assign()` or the shorthand [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).

-:fire: In React `setState()` can also take a function as the first parameter.
-If you want this you can check the type of `state` in your function.
-If it's a function, call it with the current state as an argument.
+:fire: In React, `setState()` can also take a function as the first parameter.
+If you want this functionality, you can check the type of `state` in your function.
+If `state` is a function, call `state` with the current state as an argument.

 :running: Time to check the state of things with `npm run test12`.